EasyRPG/Player/README.md

 https://github.com/monokotech/EasyRPG-Multiplayer-Native/releases

-The file `Windows-Build-debug-*.zip` is what you need, only the Player.exe is needed inside the zip and copy it to the game folder.
+The file `Windows-Build-*.zip` is what you need, only the Player.exe is needed inside the zip and copy it to the game folder.

 ### How to make translation work?